Were You Injured in a Rancho Cucamonga Work Accident?

 How Long Can I Stay on Workers’ Comp?

-Workers’ comp benefits are typically parceled out over a period of 104 weeks or 2 years.
-If you do not require the payments to be made consecutively, you can parcel them out over a period of 5 years.
+Workers' comp benefits are typically parceled over 104 weeks or 2 years.
+However, if you do not require the payments consecutively, you can parcel them out over 5 years.

-What Injuries Are Not Covered by Workman’s Compensation?
+What Injuries Are Not Covered by a Workers' Compensation Claim?

 • Intentional harm to oneself.